-Vice President, Quality, Safety and Innovation
+Vice President, Quality and Safety

 Sue Sanford-Ring was named Vice President, Quality, Safety and Innovation, for UW Health on September 16, 2011.
 Along with Sally Kraft, MD, as Medical Director, Sue co-leads an integrated team supporting UW Hospital and Clinics, UW Medical Foundation and the UW School of Medicine and Public Health.